 With a program like CA, we alleviate the concerns people with autism (and their families) have about finding employment.

 2.)
 Satisfying job vacancies from technology and software companies

 In the US today, IT/Computer jobs are expected to increase by 22% by 2020.
 Additionally, there are over 500,000 vacant technology jobs currently available in the United States ranging in professions from software engineering, website development, app development, etc.

 Although there are an excessive amount of job vacancies and openings in the United States technology sector, many Americans are either unfit for these positions, do not want to relocate to these positions, etc. These results inevitably result in many hiring companies carrying out (offshoring) their recruitment practices abroad, which requires not only a VISA, but it is also more expensive way to conduct recruitment.

-With a program like CA, we can train adults with autism (who back by research have proven to thrive in technology and software positions) in skill sets that will make them attractive and qualified candidates for many of the vacant positions available in the tech industry today.
+With a program like Coding Autism, we can train adults with autism (who back by research have proven to thrive in technology and software positions) in skill sets that will make them attractive and qualified candidates for many of the vacant positions available in the tech industry today.